sedol1339/files/abstracts.md

 Dinh, L., Pascanu, R., Bengio, S., & Bengio, Y. (2017).
 Sharp Minima Can Generalize For Deep Nets. arXiv, 1703.04933.
 Retrieved from https://arxiv.org/abs/1703.04933v2

+    - We argue that most notions of flatness are problematic for deep models to explain generalization
+    - Given ReLU DNN with flat minima, we can build equivalent model corresponding to arbitrarily sharper minima using the inherent symmetries of the architecture
+    - If we allow to reparametrize a function, the geometry of its parameters can change drastically without affecting its generalization properties

 Du, S. S., Lee, J. D., Tian, Y., Poczos, B., & Singh, A. (2017).
 Gradient Descent Learns One-hidden-layer CNN: Don't be Afraid of Spurious Local Minima. arXiv, 1712.00779.
 Retrieved from https://arxiv.org/abs/1712.00779v2

+    - We consider 1-layer CNN with ReLU and take the same network with fixed weights as target function
+    - We prove that with Gaussian input, there is a spurious local minimizer
+    - GD with weight normalization converges to global minimum or to this bad local minimum
+    - We see that GD dynamics has two phases: it starts off slow, but converges much faster after several iterations

 Gomez, A. N., Ren, M., Urtasun, R., & Grosse, R. B. (2017).
 The Reversible Residual Network: Backpropagation Without Storing Activations. arXiv, 1707.04585.
 Retrieved from https://arxiv.org/abs/1707.04585v1

 Goyal, P., Dollár, P., Girshick, R., Noordhuis, P., Wesolowski, L., Kyrola, A., ...He, K. (2017).
 Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour. arXiv, 1706.02677.
 Retrieved from https://arxiv.org/abs/1706.02677v2

+    - We adopt a linear scaling rule for adjusting learning rates as a function of minibatch size
+    - We develop a new warmup scheme that overcomes optimization challenges early in training
+    - Our implementation achieves ∼90% scaling efficiency when moving from 8 to 256 GPUs

 Guerguiev, J., Lillicrap, T. P., & Richards, B. A. (2017).
 Towards deep learning with segregated dendrites. eLife.
 Retrieved from https://elifesciences.org/articles/22901